 Who Has Scored the Most Goals in a Premier League Season?

-Man City striker Erling Haaland is chasing the goal record in a single Premier League season, but which top scorers will he have to beat?
+Manchester City striker Erling Haaland has broken the goal record in a single Premier League season, but which top scorers has he beaten?

 Alan Shearer 1994-95 (34 goals)

 Alan Shearer scored 31 goals in 1993-94 but it wasn’t enough to seal the Premier League’s Golden Boot.
 That went to Andrew Cole (see below) but both men represented up-and-coming clubs looking to damage Manchester United’s gleaming new hegemony at the top of English football.
 Shearer would not only score more goals than Cole in 1994-95 but he would also fire his Blackburn Rovers team to their first league championship since 1914.

 Shearer scored 34 times in 42 appearances, and while the goal total is impressive, the fact he started all 42 league games (and was subbed off only twice) is perhaps even more so, given the injury problems he endured throughout his career.
 It would be the only campaign in Shearer’s Premier League life in which he started all possible games in a single season and his reward was the only major honour of his career.